Polar Bears of Svalbard

 all bookings are based on sharing a cabin

 the tour starts and ends in Longyearbyen

 DOWNPAYMENT 2,500 EURO

 JUST THE POLAR BEARS AND US

-Going to Svalbard to photograph polar bears has always had our interest, but the problem is that the amount of small ships available is very limited.
+Svalbard has always had our interest, but the problem is that the amount of small ships available is very limited.
 Or you end up on a large boat with lots of other guests and tour groups.
 Not what we want!
-That is why we are very happy that we have been able to charter a small ship for an exclusive Squiver photo tour with a group of only 13 guests to Svalbard!
+That is why we are very happy that we have been able to charter a small ship for an exclusive Squiver photo tour with a group of only 14 guests to Svalbard!
 Our main objective is to photograph polar bears in their natural surroundings, but we will also have the possibility to photograph whales, walrus, arctic fox and a large variety of sea birds.
-You will be traveling on the MS Malmö, which is a sister ship to both the MS Origo and MS Stockholm.

 OUR SCHEDULE IS TOTALLY FLEXIBLE